massmux/SatsContact/README.md

 that's it.
 Now everytime someone pays at your POS, you will get the same amount in Sats as eCash in a Telegram message to your Telegram account.

+### 2) Pay people using eCash

+- instead of sending a LN payment directly to your destination Lightning address, connect to @SatsContactBot in Telegram and get your own generated Lightning address
+- send the payment to your generated Lightning address
+- wait for the eCash being generated
+- take the generated eCash and forward it to your destination simply forwarding the message or copying/pasting the eCash string

 ## Disclaimer